skylight-hq/skylight.digital/pages/toolkits/content_guide/10_writing_structured_content.md

 ## Case studies

 Case studies take a high-level look at a complete Skylight project.
 They’re generally more structured than blog posts.
 Case studies should convey big-picture details about a project, such as who the users are, what their problems are, and how Skylight helped solve their problems.
 At the end of the day, case studies are tools for demonstrating the value that we can provide to prospective clients and teaming partners.
 Therefore, we're aiming for compelling, "executive-level" narratives.
-For an example, see [“Modernizing COVID-19 testing and reporting in non-traditional healthcare settings”](https://skylight.digital/work/experience/cdc-simplereport/).
+For an example, see [Modernizing COVID-19 testing and reporting in non-traditional healthcare settings](https://skylight.digital/work/experience/cdc-simplereport/).

 ## Employee spotlight post

 As Skylight grows, it’s important for us to continue to recruit amazing people.
 It’s also important to us that we further your career by giving you opportunities to build your personal brand.

 An Employee Spotlight Blog Post is a great way to achieve both.
 By showing people a bit about who we are, what we do, and why we do it, we make what could seem wonky a bit more relatable.
-For an example, see [“Gianna Uson: Launching a civic tech career.”](https://skylight.digital/thoughts/blog/gianna-uson-launching-a-civic-tech-career/).
+For an example, see [Gianna Uson: Launching a civic tech career](https://skylight.digital/thoughts/blog/gianna-uson-launching-a-civic-tech-career/).

 ## Style guides